Choosing the appropriate video style is the third most significant question in video advertising after marketing strategy and video type.

 Video animation can also take up to seven weeks to make, but this depends on how long and complicated the content should be.
 If you have limited time – keep this in mind.

-A big pro of live action videos is that they carry a slightly more authentic, instructive tone, as well as feel more relatable.
-Partly thanks to the natural human instinct to read body language.
+A big pro of live-action videos is that they carry a slightly more authentic, instructive tone, as well as feel more relatable.

-Live action videos are also quicker to create given that you keep it simple.
-Although, keep in mind that the more writers, actors, locations, and camera angles you add, the longer production process will take.
+Live-action videos are also quicker to create given that you keep it simple.
+Although, keep in mind that the more writers, actors, locations, and camera angles you add, the longer the production process will take.

-However, when you get the right people, and you nail that challenging scene – it’s priceless.
+However, when you get the right people, and you nail the set design – it’s priceless.

-Sure, modern CGI is slowly killing the art, but you can still make a lasting impression by incorporating unique talent into your marketing videos.
+Sure, modern CGI is slowly killing this art, but you can still make a lasting impression by incorporating unique talent into your marketing videos.

-Imagine working on a video like this famous commercial for Old Spice.
+Imagine working on a video like this famous Old Spice commercial.
 Countless things can go wrong:

 So try to take into account the resources already at your disposal first.
 Extra location, cameras, sound gear, and talent you add can all carry a hefty cost.

-And don’t forget that it’s also possible to incorporate different styles from both live action video and animated (for example having animated graphics pop-up on a live action footage) – an approach that can give you the best of both worlds.
+Finally, keep in mind that it’s also possible to incorporate different elements from both live-action video and animation (for example having animated graphics pop-up on live-action footage) – an approach that can give you the best of both worlds.